zxynoz/morph-mind-bot/RAILWAY_DEPLOY.md

 - Survives restarts and redeployments

 ### Connection issues
-- Check Solana RPC endpoint
+- Check Monad RPC endpoint
 - Railway has good network connectivity
 - No additional firewall configuration needed

 ## 🎉 Done!

-Your Morph Mind bot is now running 24/7 on Railway with automatic restarts and scaling!
+Your Monad Mind bot is now running 24/7 on Railway with automatic restarts and scaling!